4d/docs/docs/ORDA/privileges.md

 ## Privileges and Roles

 A **privilege** is the technical ability to run **actions** on **resources**, while a **role** is a privilege pusblished to be used by an administrator.
 Basically, a role gathers several privileges to define a business user profile.
-For example, "manageInvoices" could be a privilege while "secretary" could be a role that includes "manageInvoices" and other privileges.
+For example, "manageInvoices" could be a privilege while "secretary" could be a role (which includes "manageInvoices" and other privileges).

 A privilege or a role can be associated to several "action + resource" combinations.
 Several privileges can be associated to an action.
 A privilege can include other privileges.